martinphellwig/ts_data/site/articles/modi_vivendi.rst

 depending on the current context, I document how I identify the context and what my used methodology is.
-Thus this would allow me to write an article that does not require constant modification, well at least that is the theory and to be honest I am knows to tweak articles for weeks after original publication but not to change them in a contextual sense but to make the text more readable.
+Thus this would allow me to write an article that does not require constant modification, well at least that is the theory and to be honest I am known to tweak articles for weeks after original publication but not to change them in a contextual sense but to make the text more readable.

 So the first problem I had was that I had no idea how to break the 'problem'